tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/06_calculate_statistics.rst

 -  **Apply** a function to each group independently
 -  **Combine** the results into a data structure

-The apply and combine steps are typically done together in Pandas.
+The apply and combine steps are typically done together in pandas.

 In the previous example, we explicitly selected the 2 columns first.
 If not, the ``mean`` method is applied to each column containing numerical